‘Being at the Art School was a lovely time of my life. I learned so much.’ (pg. 5).

 Ellen Cooper’s eight-paged memoir provides emotional and inspiring stories from her life focusing on childhood.
 Ellen retells the important and monumental moments significant to her in her life and explains these to her readers.

-Similarly, to Ellen’s mention of primary school she does not provide the name of the secondary school she attends.
+Similarly, to Ellen’s mention of she does not provide the name of the secondary school she attends.
 Ellen, as the eldest sibling, was the first to attend secondary school.
 When her younger siblings were old enough they walked to school with their friends and this gave Ellen the opportunity to make friends of her own age.
 ‘When I went to a secondary school they were old enough to go with their friends, and I made friends of my own age.’ (pg.
 4).

 We can sense that Ellen thoroughly enjoyed her duration at secondary school.
 ‘It was a new school with cookery classes and dressmaking room.’ (pg.
 4).
 She developed a range of skills and one which she was particularly good at and enjoyed was drawing.
 ‘It was at secondary school that I learned to draw amongst other things.’ (pg.
 4).
 Ellen was very artistic and the classes allowed her to develop her natural artistic abilities.
 Ellen recalls that she was ‘very happy there and worked hard’. (pg.
 4).